robinsonfdossantos/Fishing-Fanatics/README.md

 THEN I am taken to a new page displaying previous fishing posts for that season, a form to post a new fishing spot and a form to add a new specie of fish caught which is not part of the existing species in the drop-down list.

-WHEN I fill-out the form to post a new fishing spot, THEN my post is displayed alongside other posts from previous users
+WHEN I fill-out the form to post a new fishing spot, THEN my post is displayed alongside other posts from previous users.

+WHEN I accidentally close my browser and immediately re-open it, THEN my session continues and I remain logged in.

+WHEN I click on the "logout" button,
-THEN I am greeted with four seasons to choose from
+THEN I am taken to the home page.

-WHEN I choose a season

-THEN I can input my favourite spot (maybe an image) maybe co-ordinates, when I last fished there and what fish I caught

-Other members can interact by commenting which will show their username.
 ```

 ## Table of Contents (Optional)